 Latest Changes to

-We've added some neat new features and made other improvements to Postage $aver Pro and Lite.
+We've updated Postage $aver Pro and Lite to keep up with the latest postal changes, and made some software improvements.
 Here are the details.
 Note that each update includes all previous updates, so you only need to download and install the latest.

 Postage $aver Pro and Lite